clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

 Upload the Clear Linux image to the VMware server
 *************************************************

 #.
-Connect to the VMware server and log into an account with sufficient
+Connect to the VMware server and login to an account with sufficient
     permission to create and manage VMs.
 #.
 Under the :guilabel:`Navigator` window, select :guilabel:`Storage`.
     See Figure 1.